Mat-thieu/Drag-Queen.js/README.md

 # Drag-queen.js
-**Small and efficient dragging script which isn't currently being any developed further.**
+**Small and efficient dragging script, developing this very very slowly.**

 The intention was to create a full-fledged drag and drop library to compete with the (scarce amount of) other drag and drop libraries.

-I found out it's a pretty tedious task to create a good drag and drop library so I might come back to this later.
+I found out it's a pretty tedious task to create a good drag and drop library so I'll be developing this over a very long period of time.

 ### Finished alternatives
 [jQuery UI](https://jqueryui.com/) (Requires jQuery as a dependency).